When speakers and speaker components need to be connected, it’s essential to know which speaker wire connector types are best suited.

 RCA Connectors have undergone tremendous development.
 For this stereo output connection, you need two RCA Connectors as each RCA plug carries a signal for a single channel.

-The RCA Connector is not so common on PC due to their shapes that do not allow for four to fit in PC’s slot because of the limited space.
+The RCA Connector is not so common on PC due to their shapes that do not allow for four to fit in the PC’s slot because of the limited space.

 If you have a good enough setup, you can even get audiophile sound from your computer.